CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vpc_pair_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Vlans that are allowed on the VPC peer link port-channel.</div>
+                        <div>Vlans that are allowed on the vPC peer link port-channel.</div>
                 </td>
             </tr>
             <tr>